By Jack Cohen and Dave Strohmaier

 - High intensity wildfire does not continuously spread through a residential area as a tsunami or flood of flame.

-- Unconsumed shrub and tree canopies adjacent to homes do not produce high intensity flames that ignite the homes; ignitions can only be from burning embers and low intensity surface fires.
+- Unconsumed shrub and tree canopies adjacent to homes do not produce high intensity flames that ignite the homes; ignitions can be only from burning embers and low intensity surface fires.

 - The “big flames” of high intensity wildfires are not causing total home destruction.